 - Impeccable, professional, and persuasive writing and editing skills.

 - High energy and a passion for the strategic direction of the CoC and the City of Atlanta in ending homelessness.

 - Integrity and humility that encourages and inspires constituents; strong sense of judgment.

 - Ability to seek out constructive criticism and growth.

 - Strong working knowledge of Microsoft Office and of project management tools

-- At least 3 years of experience in homeless services
+- 3 years of experience in homeless services

 Partners for HOME offers a competitive compensation package including generous health benefits, retirement match, and up to 4 weeks’ vacation.
 Salary range is $85,000 to $95,000.

 - 401(k) matching